NVIDIA/k8s-device-plugin/README.md

 > **WARNING:** *if you don't request GPUs when using the device plugin with NVIDIA images all
 > the GPUs on the machine will be exposed inside your container.*

-## Docs

-Please note that:
-- the device plugin feature is beta as of Kubernetes v1.10.
-- the NVIDIA device plugin is still considered beta and is missing
-    - More comprehensive GPU health checking features
-    - GPU cleanup features
-    - ...
-- support will only be provided for the official NVIDIA device plugin.
+## Building and Running Locally

-The next sections are focused on building the device plugin and running it.
+The next sections are focused on building the device plugin locally and running it.
+It is intended purely for development and testing, and not required by most users.
+It assumes you are running off of the latest release tag (i.e. `v0.6.0`), but can easily be modified to work with any available tag or branch.

 ### With Docker